haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/basic-information/starter-architecture.md

 ## Integration environment {#cloud-arch-int}
 Developers use the Integration environment to develop, deploy, and test the Magento application, custom code, extensions, and services.
 If you created a Staging environment, you have up to two active environments on a grid for two active Git branches.
 Each Integration environment matches the name of the branch and includes a web server, database, and configured services to fully test your site.

 You can have an unlimited number of inactive Git branches to store code.
 To access, view, and test inactive branches, you must activate them.
-This environment does not support all services.
-For example, Fastly is not accessible in Integration.
+This environment does not support all services. 例如， Fastly is not accessible in Integration.

 The process for developing in Integration requires the following process: